tongue-tie/blog/README.md

 ## Posts

 There's a single post about my background and one for each week post-surgery.
 I took my notes in the moment as things happened, snippets of thoughts.
-Most notes are in the first three weeks.
+Most notes about the post-surgery effects are in the first three weeks, then it's primarily about my general physical progress as I adjust to my new abilities.

 * [Background and why I had surgery](/background.md)
 * [Week 1](/week-1.md)